r-simmer/simmer/README.md

   release("administration", 1)
 ```

-The timeout argument is evaluated dynamically, so it must be callable and must return a numeric value (note: negative values are automatically converted to positive).
+The timeout argument is evaluated dynamically, so it must be callable and must return a numeric value (note: negative values are automatically converted to positive ones).
 Moreover, this function may be as complex as you need and may do whatever you want: interact with entities in your simulation model, get resources' status, make decisions according to the latter...

 When the trajectory is known, the simulation environment can be built.
 In the example below, an environment is instantiated and three types of resources are added.
 The *nurse* and *administration* resources, each one with a capacity of 1, and the *doctor* resource, with a capacity of 2.
 The last method adds a generator of arrivals (patients) following the trajectory ```t0```.
 The time between patients is about 10 minutes (a Gaussian of ```mean=10``` and ```sd=2```).
+(Note: returning a negative interarrival time stops the generator).

 ```r